The Social Services Committee administers four trusts that exist for the assistance of the poor and needy (see details

-The SSC then evaluates the need and applies money from one of the trusts it administers to that specific charitable need.
+The SSC will evaluate the need and may apply funds from one of the trusts to that specific charitable need.
 A request is then sent by the SSC to the Trusts Corporation for their approval.
 If the Trusts Corporation approves the application, then the funds will be distributed by the PCV Church Office to the individuals in need and the relevant Session informed of the SSC’s decision.
 That Session is then requested to follow up with the individual in need to ensure they received a disbursement, provide a pastoral context for the allocation and ensure that the money has been properly applied to the described need.
 The Session is then required to briefly report by email to the SSC, that the funds have been disbursed to the need previously described.

-Opportunities are assessed by the Social Services Committee on a first-come first-served basis, and the Trust Corporation recommends the SSC adopt a conservative approach to the amount of disbursements, given the scale of need each Trust seeks to address.
+Opportunities are assessed by the SSC on a first-come first-served basis, and the Trust Corporation recommends the SSC adopt a conservative approach to the amount of disbursements, given the scale of need each Trust seeks to address.

 The Brocklesby Trust